mozilla/snakepit/README.md

 sudo apt install nfs-common
 ```

-Determine the UID of the snakepit user on the head node.
+Determine the UID and GID of the snakepit user on the head node.

 ```bash
 # on the head node